iq-coryp/documentation-testing/pages/concepts/product-structure.md

 tags: []
 keywords:
 audience:
-last_updated:
+last_updated: 26-10-2015
 summary:
 ---

 {% include linkrefs.html %}

-In Product Library and in your Catalog, products are structured in a way to make managing them easier.
+In {{productlibraryconcept}} and in your Catalog, products are structured in a way to make managing them easier.

 ## Master Products